 It was a surprise for me that I really enjoyed Blank Banshee.
 I’m not going to call him a simple “vaporware” or “vaportrap” act.
 He is tapping into something that has potential in the future.
 If Counter-Currents publishes books about avant-garde white nationalism and is advocating a controversial movement called the “alt-right,” Blank Banshee is planting the seeds of something that is beyond left or right wing.
 I could see the vaporware movement involving into its own philosophy about life, art, and aesthetics.
 In 2030, a publishing company (something like Counter-Currents, Feral House, or Nine-Banded Books) will appear, exclusively discussing post-vaporware aesthetics, fiction, commentary, and philosophy.

 The alt-right exploded because of the suppression of the political right and PC tyranny.
 Just like a stock making profit in the market, “alt-vapor” could have a future impact onto society.
 What is underground today, will have popularity in the future.

-The seeds I am planting is “Asian-Aryanism.”
-I been looking for a name change… but something that is post-vaporware will cash in on it.
-Me and Blank Banshee are on different roads that will lead to one destination.
+The seeds I am planting is “Asian-Aryanism.” …Something that is post-vaporware will cash in on it.
+Blank Banshee and I are on different roads that will lead to one destination.